Why Successful Business Owners No Longer Rely on Historical Financial Reports

-Successful Business Owners no longer rely on historical reports, instead combining the power of the Cloud to look to the future and monitor the present and past
+Successful business owners no longer rely on historical reports, instead they’re combining the power of the cloud to look to the future and monitor the present and past.

 There are two main types of financial reporting: historical reporting, which looks back at past financial performance, and business forecasts, which proactively look ahead to future financial performance.

 Sadly, up until recently, combining the two has been a manual, time-intensive process which, as any small business can identify with, means it goes on the to-do-list but it stays there too.
 FUTRLI changes that.

 Historical financial reporting is the preparation of traditional financial statements – the balance sheet, income statement (or profit and loss statement) and cash flow statement.

 For small business owners, the main drawback of financial reporting is that it encourages you to look back on past performance and rely on this data to manage the business.
 This means you are always looking backwards in order to make decisions about the future, so you’ll never see what’s coming up on the horizon.

 If you have great support from your accountant then they are, at least, trying to provide you with monthly financial reports.
 But too often even these are received seven days or more from month end.
 As a business owner, you are in reactive, not proactive territory.
 With unstable economies, competitors and staff issues, there is already enough to focus on without making critical decision-making harder for you.

 Take, for example, the infamous financial calamity by the SuperGroup’s ex-CFO Chas Howes, best known for the Superdry brand.
 An erroneous ‘plus’ sign rather than a ‘minus’ figure found in the financial forecasts for the group’s wholesale business resulted in financial errors that amounted to around £2.5 million and was a key reason for the retailer warning of a shortfall of about £8 million in its forecast annual profits of 2012.